 - The Cameo: Jar Jar Binks, of all characters, appears in an interlude chapter, having fallen on hard times since the rise and fall of the Empire.

 - Canon Immigrant: Chewie has a son named Waroo and a wife named Malla.
-Remember Lumpy (also known as Waroo) and Mallatobuck (her full name) from the Holiday Special?
+Remember Lumpy (also known as Waroo) and Mallatobuck (her full name) from The Star Wars Holiday Special?

 - Character Death:

 - Sloane kills Rax at the end of the book and becomes the new leader of the Imperial Remnant as they retreat into the Unknown Regions.